 - what action or event triggers the emails.

 - the team originally responsible to create it.

 03. Customer experience mapping

 The next step was to run a customer experience mapping workshop to identify the pain points and opportunities for improvement using the insights from user research.

 The final step was to aggregate all the insights, group them and create a report with actionable results to efficiently improve the email ecosystem.

 - send emails and recommendations that are tailored to the learner's profile;

 - personalise emails by including the learner's name;

-- improve subject lines;
+- write compelling but concise subject lines;

 - reduce copy to communicate a more concise message and reduce the cognitive load;